 The following image shows us the use of the INDIRECT function.

 FORMAT function accepts a string argument and returns it as a formatted string.
-It comes under String/Text Function of Microsoft Excel.
+It comes under the String/Text Function of Microsoft Excel.

 Syntax: Format ( expression, [ format ] )